 Software development teams have to focus on long-term priorities, such as keeping communication between members smooth and checking if everyone is satisfied.
 Agile is a flexible methodology, which means it can adapt to the interests of different members, as soon as managers know what to pay attention to.
 Here’s how we find out if all our team members are happy with the workflow.

-If you have trusted, informal relationships in your team, it’s easier to start with open dialog with each member.
+If you have trusted, informal relationships in your team, it’s easier to start with an open dialog with each member.
 Ask everyone to rate their experience in the company from 1 to 5.
-You can ask assisting questions — what are the best and worst aspects, which ones could improve, and what could increase happiness?
-If the team doesn’t have friendly communication traditions, using anonymous surveys will lead to more objective results.
+You can ask assisting questions — what are the best and worst aspects of their work, what could be improved, and what could increase happiness?
+If the team doesn’t have friendly communication habits, using anonymous surveys can lead to more objective results.

 Team morale and happiness aren’t the same things.
 Happiness has more to do with comfort, whereas team morale is tied to productivity, self-esteem, evaluation of own professional qualities.
 Again, you can ask employees to rate their morale from 1 to 5 and ask the following questions;

-- Did working in the company improve your skills?
+- Did working in the company help to improve your skills?

 - How much is your full potential explored with the current workload?

 - Do you see the clear results of your work?